Prince Harry and Meghan Markle’s US approval rating tumbles after South Park parody

 The figures put the couple below Harry’s embattled uncle, Prince Andrew, who has a net approval rating of -2.
 Redfield & Wilton’s poll found that 26 per cent said they liked the Duke of York while 28 per cent said they disliked him – the rest identified as indifferent or “don’t know”.

-Last year, Andrew settled out-of-court following a six-month legal battle against Virginia Giuffre who accused him of sexually abusing her three times in 2001, when she was 17, below the legal age of consent in some US states.
+Last year, Andrew settled out of court following a six-month legal battle against Virginia Giuffre who accused him of sexually abusing her three times in 2001, when she was 17, below the legal age of consent in some US states.

 While Parker and Stone didn’t specifically use Harry and Meghan’s names in South Park, the male character is a red-headed prince and his wife wears the exact same outfit Markle once wore in 2018.